2005 New Zealand election funding controversy: Sleaze allegations

 In response to National calling Labour "corrupt", Labour ministers Trevor Mallard and David Benson-Pope made reference during Question Time to allegations Don Brash was having an affair with Business Roundtable vice chairwoman Diane Foreman.
 Rumours to that effect had been circulating for some time, however the allegations were not published by the media until National MP Brian Connell raised them in caucus and the ensuing debate was leaked to the media.
 The Independent Financial Review first published the allegations.

 Investigate magazine then published a photograph with commentary implying that Clark's husband Peter Davis was gay.
 Other mainstream media outlets quickly republished the rumour.
 Clark and Davis emphatically denied the allegation.
 Campaigner Chuck Bird said he provided the photo to Investigate in protest against Labour's election spending.

 Soon after, and within a day of saying that personal abuse had no place in NZ politics, Clark described Don Brash, leader of the opposition, as a "cancerous" and "corrosive" presence in national affairs, a statement for which she was later criticised.
 In an interview the following day she gave the example of a cartoon on the Young Nationals' website which had been there since before the election campaign, and indeed before Brash's leadership of the Party, depicting her as Star Wars villain Darth Vader telling Luke Skywalker she is his "lesbian father".
 Brash subsequently requested the image be taken down.

 Told that the National Party had expressed sympathy for her, Ms Clark replied:

-"I have very, very prominent friends in New Zealand life who have rung me… saying they were simply amazed at the sort of people, seemingly reputable citizens, who were prepared to pass on baseless lies as if they were factual."
+"I have very, very prominent friends in New Zealand life who have rung me... saying they were simply amazed at the sort of people, seemingly reputable citizens, who were prepared to pass on baseless lies as if they were factual."

-Clark also claimed that the Exclusive Brethren had hired a private detective to follow Mr Davis and herself.
+Clark also claimed that the Plymouth Brethren Christian Church had hired a private detective to follow Mr Davis and herself.
 Within a week, private detective Wayne Idour admitted being hired by the sect "to dig dirt" on Labour MPs and described some of the things he had found out as "alarming".
 He told the media that he would make these "alarming" discoveries public within a week.
 Nothing appeared.